-It is assumed that in the preparation of detailed engineering studies will ensure the services associated with the national road EN3-SA-12 and the infrastructure that develops along this road.
+It is assumed that in the elaboration of the detailed engineering studies, the services associated with the existing infrastructures (central, communication towers and road) will be ensured.

 Under these assumptions, it is not expected the occurrence of impacts on territorial planning.